What Is The Life Span of a Snake?

 For homeowners and wildlife managers, knowing the average lifespan of snakes also provides insight into their presence in local environments.
 This knowledge supports conservation efforts, helps reduce unnecessary fear, and encourages safe, humane interactions when snakes are found around homes.

-Conclusion: Appreciating Snake Longevity
+Appreciating Snake Longevity

 Snakes live vastly different lifespans depending on their species, size, and living conditions, ranging from just a few years in the wild to several decades in captivity.
 This wide variation highlights how much environment and care can shape the life of these reptiles.